Share:

 A training workflow running in Temporal

-I built a training pipeline service using Temporal to orchestrate the full workflow.
+The core of this project is using Temporal to orchestrate the full workflow.
 My training workflow does the following:

-- Data generation / loading of existing data
+• Data generation / loading of existing data

-- Evaluation of the trained weights
+• Evaluation of the trained weights with pass / fail

 The cool part of this workflow is I can dynamically select which platform to use for each stage of the training process.
 If any stage fails, Temporal failure doesn't lose progress; the workflow just re-tries and re-connects to remote compute automatically.